The health

 1. Steroid Nasal Spray

 Steroid nasal sprays contain corticosteroids – a type of manufactured drug used to treat a range of inflammatory conditions.
-While steroid nasal sprays are effective at reducing symptoms such as congestion, sneezing and runny nose, long-term use of any steroids can cause side effects.
+While steroid nasal sprays are effective at reducing symptoms such as nasal congestion, sneezing and runny nose, long-term use of any steroids can cause side effects.
 These include nosebleeds, nausea and headaches.
 Thus, it is highly recommended to follow the instructions when using a steroid nasal spray.

 Steroid nasal sprays may not be the best option if you are looking for quick relief from allergic rhinitis or sinus discomfort.
 Upon use, it can take up to several days for a steroid spray to build up to its full effect, and a further two to four weeks for you to see tangible and significant benefits.
+Because of this, they are often considered the best nasal spray for clogged nose issues that are chronic or seasonal, rather than an occasional stuffy nose.

 2. Saline Nasal Sprays